zabulus/core/doc/sql.extensions/README.packages.txt

       defining package.

       All programming languages have the notion of routine scope.
 But without some form of grouping, this is not possible.
-Firebird packages also works as Delphi units in this regard.
+Firebird packages also work as Delphi units in this regard.
 If a routine is not declared on the package header (interface) and is implemented in the body (implementation), it becomes a private routine.
 A private routine can only be called from inside its package.